icpctools/icpctools/README.md

 work even if the rest of the API is not implemented.
 The one exception to this is the CDS' and contest utility support for comparing scoreboards - to compare a scoreboard, the CCS must have one, of course!

-Most of the ICPC Tools also retain support for the deprecated [XML Event Feed](https://clics.ecs.baylor.edu/index.php?title=Event_Feed_2016).
+The (CDS) also retains support for the deprecated [XML Event Feed](https://clics.ecs.baylor.edu/index.php?title=Event_Feed_2016).
-If your CCS supports this feed as specified then the tools should still work, albeit with some missing function.
+If your CCS supports this feed as specified then the tools should still work with a CDS in the middle, albeit with some missing function.

 The most popular CCSs that have been tested and successfully used at multiple contests with the ICPC Tools are listed here: